mongo-js/mongojs/README.md

 # mongojs
-A wrapper around the mongodb driver [mongodb-native](https://github.com/christkv/node-mongodb-native/) for [node.js](http://nodejs.org) that tries to emulate the mongo shell as much as possible.
+A [node.js](http://nodejs.org) module for mongodb, that emulates the mongodb API as much as possible.
+It wraps [mongodb-native](https://github.com/christkv/node-mongodb-native/).
 It is available through npm:

 	    npm install mongojs